There is nothing better than the delicious and wholesome goodness of homemade bone broth!

 Optional items to include in your broth are: carrots, celery, onions, garlic and your favorite herbs!
 Adding in these items make the broth your own flare!

 The Essential Ingredients You’ll Need:

-- 1 large or 2 small chicken carcasses (don’t forget the skin, neck, gizzards and feet!)
+- 1 large or 2 small chicken carcasses (and don’t forget the skin, neck, gizzards and feet!)